Department of Nutrition (GRAD)

 Grading Status: Letter grade.

 NUTR 813.
-Nutritional Epidemiology.
+Introduction to Epidemiology for Nutrition Applications.
 3 Credits.

 This course introduces basic methods of dietary assessment, reviews various topics in nutrition epidemiology, and teaches the skills needed for critical evaluation of the nutritional epidemiologic literature.